startwarfields/ORE/README.md

-## ML Test Bench
+## ONNX Runtime Examples

-Test bench area for running ML Models for export to other projects.
-Current example is Iris Dataset trained on XGBoost then exported using onnxruntime.
+This repo serves as an example of how to utilize ONNX Runtime CXX API to inference a machine learning model.
+The current model is a XGBoost Classifier trained on the Iris Dataset.

 ### Iris Dataset Python example